 2. Data Science Toolbox

-With the problem being subdivided into domain-specific portions of metadata, the metadata is currently ready to be applied into the big data and machine learning world.
+With the problem being subdivided into domain-specific portions of metadata, the metadata is currently ready to be applied to the big data and machine learning world.
 Various methods including neural networks and unsupervised/ supervised machine learning ought to be used to provide actionable insight and analyze data.

 3. Domain-specific Design Intent Metrics